mlflow/mlflow/docs/source/tracking/tutorials/local-database.rst

 Step 2 - Configure MLflow environment varialbles
 ------------------------------------------------

-Set tracking URI to local SQLite database
+Set the tracking URI to a local SQLite database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To point MLflow to your local SQLite database, you need to set envioronment variable ``MLFLOW_TRACKING_URI`` to ``sqlite:///mlruns.db``.
+To point MLflow to your local SQLite database, you need to set the environment variable ``MLFLOW_TRACKING_URI`` to ``sqlite:///mlruns.db``.
 (This will create a SQLite database file called ``mlruns.db`` in the current directory.
-Specify different path if you want to store the database file in a different location.)
+Specify a different path if you want to store the database file in a different location.)

 .. code-section::